awsdocs/aws-freertos-docs/doc_source/userguide/dev-tester-prereqs.md

 Extract IDT for FreeRTOS to a location on the file system where you have read and write permissions\.
 Because Microsoft Windows has a character limit for the path length, extract IDT for FreeRTOS into a root directory such as `C:\` or `D:\`\.

+**Note**
+We don't recommend that multiple users run IDT from a shared location, such as an NFS directory or a Windows network shared folder\.
+This may result in crashes or data corruption\.
+We recommend that you extract the IDT package to a local drive\.

 ## Create and Configure an AWS Account<a name="config-aws-account"></a>

 Follow these steps to create and configure an AWS account, an IAM user, and an IAM policy that grants IDT for FreeRTOS permission to access resources on your behalf while running tests\.